tomaskovacik/MegaCore/README.md

 * Hook up your microcontroller as shown in the [pinout diagram](#pinout).
   - If you're not planning to use the bootloader (uploading code using a USB to serial adapter), the FTDI header and the 100 nF capacitor on the reset pin can be omitted.
 * Open the **Tools > Board** menu item, and select **ATmega64**, **ATmega128**, **ATmega1281**, **ATmega2561**, **ATmega640**, **ATmega1280** or **ATmega2560**.
-* Select your prefered clock frequency. **16 MHz** is standard on most Arduino boards.
+* Select your preferred clock frequency. **16 MHz** is standard on most Arduino boards.
 * Select what kind of programmer you're using under the **Programmers** menu.
 * Hit **Burn Bootloader**.
 If an LED is connected to pin PB5/PB7, it should flash twice every second.
 * Now that the correct fuse settings is sat and the bootloader burnt, you can upload your code in two ways: